jGnash/jgnash.github.io/index.md

 ![jGnash Logo](http://jgnash.github.io/img/jgnash-logo.png)

 ### Welcome to jGnash
 jGnash is a personal finance application that works on most any modern PC platform. jGnash is a complete double entry system with support for multiple currencies. jGnash is used by beginners and professionals all over the world.

-A list of comprehensive features and capabilities is below.
+A list of features and capabilities is below.

 * Operates on any operating system with Java 8 or newer installed
 * Double Entry Accounting with reconciliation tools